The Engineering ToolBox Web Google

-Piping Codes & Standards
+Piping - Codes & Standards

-Piping codes and piping standards?
+Piping codes and standards.

 Sponsored Links

 The integrity of a piping system depends on the considerations and principles used in design, construction and maintenance of the system.
-Piping systems are made of many components as pipes, flanges, supports, gaskets, bolts, valves, strainers, flexible and expansion joints.
+Piping systems are made of components as pipes, flanges, supports, gaskets, bolts, valves, strainers, flexible and expansion joints.
 The components can be made in a variety of materials, in different types and sizes and may be manufactured to common national standards or according a manufacturers proprietary item.
 Some companies even publish their own internal piping standards based upon national and industry sector standards.

 Piping Codes

 A code has a limited jurisdiction defined by the code.
+A code is not law, but can be adopted into law.

 Piping Standards

-Piping standards define application design and construction rules and requirements for piping components as flanges, elbows, tees, valves etc.
+Piping standards define application design and construction rules and requirements for piping components as flanges, elbows, tees, valves etc. - how to do it.

 A standard has a limited scope defined by the standard.